devbisme/skidl/docs/index.md

 ```

 In some cases it's clearer to create parts by copying a *template part* that
-doesn't actually get included in the netlist for the circuitry.
+doesn't actually get included in the netlist for the circuitry:
-This is done like so:

 ```terminal
 >>> r_template = Part("Device", 'R', dest=TEMPLATE)  # Create a resistor just for copying.